What is technology about?

 This is a wonderful course to take if you are interested in becoming an Architect, Industrial Designer, Illustrator, Graphic Designer, Film industry/Gaming Designer or any other creative endeavour.

 The term “Food Technology” refers to the use of equipment and processes to improve, maintain or alter foods to meet the needs of the consumer.
-Food Technology is taught through set projects that require analysis and adaptation of the diets of identified groups or occasions.
+Food Technology is taught through set projects that require analysis and adaptation of the product for identified groups or occasions.
 Hands-on practical cookery skills, healthy eating, nutrition and sustainable food sources underpin all aspects of our teaching.
-Pupils work both independently and as part of a small group depending on the practical work involved.
-In class, students are provided with the knowledge and taught the skills that are needed to produce quality products to solve a given problem or task.
+Learners work both independently and as part of a small group, depending on the practical work involved.
+In class, students are provided with the knowledge and taught the skills that are needed to produce quality products to solve a given problem or brief.
+Learners have an opportunity to interact with their clients from industry, school, home and/or the wider community to undertake new product development.
+Learners follow the design process and demonstrate design thinking and key competencies.
+They are encouraged to find links across disciplines with their projects.

 The largest single technological development of the late 20th/early 21st century is the introduction of control technology and “smart devices”.
 Their use in our everyday devices has and will continue to revolutionise our lives.
 Coding and understanding how to apply control micro-chips to real world solution is one of the most in demand skills for employers in Technological fields.